Mats1300/NerdAFK/README.md

 `nerdafk.afk` - Permission to use the `/afk` command

-`nerdafk.noautoafk` - Players with this permission are never automatically be made afk
+`nerdafk.noautoafk` - Players with this permission are never automatically made afk.

+As of Version 1.1.0 TAB is required as a dependency.